MarkWattsBoomi/TreeView/README.md

 ## State

-Create a State object of the type of the model data items.
+Create a State object or list of the type of the model data items.

 ## Outcomes